bransmartUK/ppe/readme.txt

-PPE (Personal Portable Evaluator) is a small program that automatically scans portable storage devices for malware.
+PPE, your Personal Protective Executable, is an application that detects new USB devices and scans them for malicious software so that you can detect portable malware before you run it.